 How do you have fluorouracil (5FU) and mitomycin C?

 You have mitomycin and fluorouracil into your bloodstream.
 You may be able to have the infusions of 5FU at home if you have a central line.

 To have the 5FU at home, you need to have the infusions through a small pump.
 You can keep the pump in a small bag, or a bag on a belt (like a bum bag).
 You’ll need to go back to the hospital to have the pump changed or taken down.
 Or sometimes a chemotherapy nurse may be able to do this at your home.

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

-When you have 5FU and mitomycin C
+How often do you have 5FU and mitomycin C?

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 What are the side effects of 5FU and mitomycin C?